 Pancakes aren’t just for Pancake Day!
 Whip up a batch of pancakes and have some brunch or lunch together.
 Kids love mixing and pancake batter is one of the easiest recipes to throw together.
 Plus you can choose some fun toppings and add in fruit to the mix too if you want to get some extra vitamins and fibre.

-We love to pick a movie to watch, maybe an old one we haven’t seen for a while or something different that we haven’t watched before (check out our Classic Films to Watch with Kids and our Top 10 not-Disney movies!).
+We love to pick a movie to watch, maybe an old one we haven’t seen for a while or something different that we haven’t watched before (check out our Classic Films to Watch with Kids and our 50 of the Best Family Movies of all times!).
 Set up your home cinema and print off your movie tickets while you organise some popcorn.

 As well as the top 10 best board games recommended by Mykidstime parents there are some fun new board games available too that you may not have heard of.